ZigaSajovic/dCpp/README.md

 ###Abstract
 We provide an illustrative implementation of an analytic, infinitely-differentiable machine, implementing infinitely-differentiable programming spaces and operators acting upon them, as constructed in the paper _[Operational calculus on programming spaces and generalized tensor networks](https://arxiv.org/abs/1610.07690)_.
 Implementation closely follows theorems and derivations of the paper, intended as an educational guide.

+The paper [Implementation of Operational calculus on programming spaces with Applications](https://arxiv.org/abs/1612.02731) accompaning the implementation is avaliable on arXiv .

 The _[dCpp](https://github.com/ZigaSajovic/dCpp)_ project is constantly updated and optimized.
 This is the openSource version.